scareface972/Pico2play/README.md

 How to compile it (into the "pico" folder)
 >make

-To run it
+To run it:
+pico2play [-l language] [-m] "Text to speak"
+The parameter -m is to use the multithreading mode, to avoid waiting time.
 >./pico2play -l fr-FR "test"

 Specials options (already in pico lib,just to remember)
 >./pico2play -l fr-FR "\<pitch level='100'>\<speed level='80'>test\</speed>\</pitch>"

 TODO:
-Update the makefile in the lib folder to generate the libportaudio.a file.
+Update the makefile in the lib folder to generate the libttspico.a file.
 The portaudio folder is useless ATM.